strimzi/strimzi.github.io/_posts/2023-08-20-my-lfx-mentorship-experience-with-the-cncf-strimzi-community.md

 To be even closer to a logical solution, the win-win was to study and understand how Strimzi HTTP-Kafka Bridge works and how it is deployed on Kubernetes.
 After reading the Strimzi HTTP-Kafka Bridge documentation, I was able to design a Bridge tackling all the issues.
-Of course, it was not perfect, and this is where discussing about my solution with the mentors helped me.
+Of course, it was not perfect, and this is where discussing my solution with the mentors helped me.

-#### The mentors feedback
+#### Mentor feedback

-After submitting my proposal, I got feedback from my mentors, and they were very positive about it.
+After submitting my proposal, I got feedback from my mentors, which was overwhelmingly positive.
-They had a lot of comments asking about my approach, and discussing and resolving the conversions was, of course, part of my win-win.
+They had lots of comments about my approach,.
+Discussing and resolving their concerns was, of course, part of my win-win.
 At some point, I thought I wouldn’t be selected because my initial approach was mentioning unnecessary things like a full MQTT broker.

 The feedback from my mentors allowed me to rethink and defend my approach, proving that I had a basic understanding and was keen to work on the project.

 #### The great day

-After so many discussions on the right approach, feedback, etc., I was not sleeping waiting for my results.
+After so many discussions on the right approach, feedback, etc., I could not sleep whilst waiting for my results.
-My first result was for the CNCF- Landing Page Improvement, in which I got rejected :(.
+My first result related to a submission for a CNCF Landing Page Improvement, for which I got rejected :(.

-I started running unfaithfully and waiting for the Strimzi result, but it was too late, so I fell asleep.
+I waited with nervous anticipation for the Strimzi result.
-Waking up too early, I opened the email, and the great news was there:
+Waking up super early, I opened the email, and the great news was there:

 ![Acceptance email](/assets/images/posts/2023-08-20-acceptance-email.png)

-### The Mentorship journey
+### The mentorship journey

 Upon joining the Strimzi community, I was warmly welcomed by mentors who were experts in their fields and exceptionally supportive and approachable.
 With their sense of humor, they gave me comprehensive guidance on understanding the Strimzi project governance, setting up a repository for the project I worked on, etc.